department-of-veterans-affairs/vets-api-clients/test_accounts.md

 # Test User Accounts

-These are accounts you can use to test OAuth APIs by logging in with them through ID.me
+These are test accounts you can use to test OAuth APIs by logging in with them through the ID.me sandbox environment that is connected to dev-api.va.gov.

+**Do not modify any of the attributes for these test accounts, including passwords.**

-## Accounts
+## Health API Accounts

+These users have a variety of synthetic health records defined for use with the VA Argonaut Health APIs.

 | Email | Password      | Last Name | First Name | Gender | Birthdate | SSN | ICN |
 |---|---|---|---|---|---|---|---|